 Data mining is an advanced analysis of collected datasets.
-Basically, it’s the next step you take after the data collection process, such as web scraping, is done.
+Basically, it’s the next step you take after the data collection process is done, such as data scraping using a web scraper.

 Data mining is the process of exploring data through cleaning raw data, identifying patterns, and building models.
 This requires statistics, machine learning, and database systems.